Fidelity Commissions, Fees, and Minimum Deposit

 Fidelity's account opening process is very well designed and quick - it took only ten minutes to open a regular brokerage (non-IRA) account.
 The application

-includes designating a beneficiary, setting up document delivery options (we always choose email), and setup of ACH to transfer money from/to a bank.
+includes designating a beneficiary, setting up document delivery options (we always choose email) and ACH information to transfer money from/to a bank.

-After the account is opened, transferring money from your bank is a simple matter of going to Account -> Transfer Money/Shares in the main menu of
+After the account is opened, transferring money from your bank is a simple matter of going to Accounts & Trade -> Transfer Money/Shares in the main menu of

 the homepage.
-The main downside is that the ACH deposits you make will generally not be available for trading (or withdrawal) for up to 4-6 business days, which is much longer
+The main downside is that the ACH deposits you make with Fidelity will generally not be available for trading (or withdrawal) for up to 4-6 business days, which is much longer

 than with many other brokers.